Women of San Pedro Sula, Honduras

 As a mother of three, Neidy is grateful to have the opportunity to work.
 She is 36 years old and has been helping her sister sew, so she is excited to make her own creations.
 She is grateful for her children because they bring her the greatest happiness.

 Rosa has been helping her sister-in-law, Isabel, sew for awhile now.
 She has three children and a 6th grade education.
-Sadly she lost her home and everything she owns to a terrible fire that burned 10 shacks in the bordo back in October.
+Sadly, she lost her home and everything she owns to a terrible fire that burned 10 shacks in the bordo back in October 2021.
 It has been such a struggle for her this past year because of the fire and the pandemic.
-She is grateful to sew because she says she likes it a lot and it provides for her children.
+She is grateful to sew because she says she likes to sew a lot and it provides for her children.
+She also takes care of her father who is elderly and very ill.
+She is a very hard worker and is trying to save for a weedwacker so her oldest son, who is 14, can do yard work and help earn an income.

 - Meet Yanori